Holly Roth: Disappearance

+RS 34 sister ship to Visa ex RS 26 Bergens Kreds.
+Here RS 34 in service during World War 1940-1945.

 In 1960, Roth married Josef Franta, a Czechoslovak national who traveled on a Swiss passport.
 According to her brother Frank, Holly had met Franta in Geneva, where he was working with the International Labour Organization (ILO).
-The same year, Franta purchased a 49-foot wooden ketch named the Visa for $8,500.
-It was built in 1912 in Norway and weighed 25 tons.
-He later put the vessel into Roth's name, and Roth spent $20,000 on renovations.
+The same year, Franta purchased a 47-foot wooden 35 tons ketch named Visa for $8,500.
+She was built in 1912 in Norway as rescue boat no. 26 RS Bergens Kreds and was built by Brødrene Marcussen, Gjeving, Lyngør to the design of the famous Norwegian boat builder Colin Archer.
+RS 26's rescue service lasted until 1948 and thereafter sold as a yacht.

+Franta later put the vessel into Roth's name, and Roth spent $20,000 on renovations.
 Frank reports that, while Roth had been living in Paris and Majorca for several years, she lived aboard Visa with her husband during the last year of her life.
 Frank last saw his sister in 1960, just before the marriage.

-In a letter to Frank dated March 30, 1964, Roth wrote that Franta was having difficulty entering the United States, claiming that the Central Intelligence Agency (CIA) was keeping a lengthy blackmail file on him.

-On October 8, 1964, Roth and Franta departed Gibraltar aboard Visa for the Canary Islands.
+In a letter to Frank dated March 30, 1964, Roth wrote that Franta was having difficulty entering the United States, claiming that the Central Intelligence Agency (CIA) was keeping a lengthy blackmail file on him.On October 8, 1964, Roth and Franta departed Gibraltar aboard Visa for the Canary Islands.
 Two days later, Visa ran into a storm at sea.
 On October 11, Roth disappeared.
 Franta claimed they were twenty miles north of Safi when, at approximately 4 a.m., a force suddenly shook the boat while Roth was above deck and Franta below, knocking him against the wall.
 Making his way above deck, Franta saw a 145-foot-long ship sailing away from Visa.
 He believed he saw a body wearing a life jacket in the water and called out for Roth, receiving no answer.
 He steered Visa toward the area and threw out a buoy, but the line fouled the propeller.
 Franta twice tied a line to himself and went into the water to retrieve Roth, but was unsuccessful in both attempts.